4 Key Factors to Retiring with Confidence

 Financial awareness and skills

-This looks at a person’s level of financial literacy, attitude, behaviour, control and financial anxiety.
+This looked at a person’s level of financial literacy, attitude, behaviour, control and financial anxiety.

-On average, women score significantly lower than men for financial literacy.
+On average, women scored significantly lower than men for financial literacy.

 The survey found financial literacy was linked to cognitive ability, higher income, home ownership, having more assets than debts, and being financially risk averse.